muhammadsufiyanbaig/EvOrgs_Server/TIMESLOT_MANAGEMENT.md

 ## Overview

-The Advertisement Time Slot Management System is a comprehensive solution that allows administrators to allocate specific time slots to vendor advertisements and automatically execute them using cron jobs.
+The Advertisement Time Slot Management System is a comprehensive solution that allows administrators to allocate specific time slots to vendor advertisements and execute them on-demand.
 This system provides granular control over when advertisements are displayed, ensuring optimal ad placement and revenue optimization.

 ## Features